fractalclone/zephyr-riscv/README.md

 ```sh
 make BOARD=zedboard_pulpino
 ```
-### Compiling `zephyr-riscv` for the `arty_fe310` board
+### Compiling the `philosophers` sample app for the `arty_fe310` board
 Assuming that the zephyr-sdk environment variables have already been set, compiling the `philosophers` sample app for the `arty_fe310` board is performed as follows within the `philosophers` directory:
 ```sh
 $ make BOARD=arty_fe310
 ```
-After compilation, the `zephyr.elf` file will be found at `outdir/arty_fe310/zephyr.s19`
+After compilation, the `zephyr.elf` binary will be found at `outdir/arty_fe310/zephyr.elf`

-### Loading the `zephyr.elf` image on the arty board
+### Loading the `zephyr.elf` binary on the arty board
 The following assumes that you already have an arty fpga board (https://reference.digilentinc.com/reference/programmable-logic/arty/start) running the SiFive FE310 SOC.
 If not, register yourself to the sifive developer's website (https://dev.sifive.com) to get the SiFive FE310 FPGA bitstream for the arty board and get info about how to:
 - flash the SiFive FE310 bitstream on the arty board
-- connect the olimex ARM-USB-TINY JTAG to the arty board (https://www.olimex.com/Products/ARM/JTAG/ARM-USB-TINY) to flash riscv application binaries
+- connect the olimex ARM-USB-TINY JTAG to the arty board (https://www.olimex.com/Products/ARM/JTAG/ARM-USB-TINY) to flash riscv32 binaries
+- get started with the arty board running the SiFive FE310 SOC

 To load the `zephyr.elf` image on the arty board you will require:
 - the Sifive freedom-e-sdk available at https://github.com/sifive/freedom-e-sdk.
-More specifically, the openocd tool available within the freedom-e-sdk.
+More specifically, the `openocd` tool available within the freedom-e-sdk.
 - as described above, the olimex ARM-USB-TINY JTAG to flash the zephyr.elf image on the arty board.

 Once you've compiled the tools available in the freedom-e-sdk, the openocd binary will be found at `/path/to/freedom-e-sdk/toolchain/bin/openocd`